sahiljani/personal-finance-app-rewritten/README.md

     # Optional: Google Generative AI API Key (if using Genkit features)
     # GOOGLE_GENAI_API_KEY=YOUR_GOOGLE_GENAI_API_KEY_HERE

+    # Optional: Supabase Service Role Key (Use with extreme caution, primarily for server-side admin tasks, not usually needed for client/app actions)
+    # SUPABASE_SERVICE_ROLE_KEY=YOUR_SUPABASE_SERVICE_KEY_HERE
     ```

     **Important:** Replace `YOUR_SUPABASE_URL_HERE` and `YOUR_SUPABASE_ANON_KEY_HERE` with your actual credentials from your Supabase project dashboard. **Do not use the placeholder keys.** Using the placeholder keys will result in authentication errors.